hpi-swa-teaching/Algernon-Launcher/packages/Algernon.package/ALGCore.class/README.md

 	lastInputTime: 		TimeStamp 		keeps track of the last time a search term was entered

 Class Variables
-	DefaultAlgertems:	OrderedCollection 	default list of algertems that's initialized once at startup and reinitialized if you manually refresh
 	KeyBindings:  		Dictionary 			maintains list of global keybindings (e.g., key binding to activate Algernon)